 There is an alternative of course.

 You can subscribe to the Peloton App and stream the videos on your portable device, which you can use with any stationary indoor bike.

 However, the app does not show you the cycling metrics, which curtails the whole smart cycle experience.

 So in order to get the full experience you have to have an interactive training bike like the ones in my list below.

-On the other hand, even if you just get a regular indoor cycle bike and you enroll for the classes and decide to spend the additional $39 a month, you get access to over 5000 videos, and you can take a pick from one of the 20 spinning trainers who have become quasi-celebrities in the cycling community.
+On the other hand, even if you just get a regular indoor bike (like the Bowflex C6 or Keiser M3i, for instance) and you enroll for the classes and decide to spend the additional $39 a month, you get access to over 5000 videos, and you can take a pick from one of the 20 spinning trainers who have become quasi-celebrities in the cycling community.

 Still a good deal with a regular exercise bike - but far from ideal.

 You can also get enrolled into the 550,000 strong Peloton member community where you can check leaderboards, make friends, cycle with your buddies and compare stats.